pfaciana/version-sync/README.md

 ## FAQ

-### How does this action handle version prefixes (like 'v') in tags?
+### Q: How does this action handle version prefixes (like 'v') in tags?

 A: The action automatically detects and maintains your existing versioning scheme, preserving 'v' prefixes if you use them or omitting them if you don't, ensuring consistency with your current tagging style.

 ### Q: What happens if there are no version changes needed?

 A: If all specified files already have the same version and it matches the latest Git tag, the action will not make any changes and will exit successfully.
+The `tag-name` output will be an empty string in this case.

 ### Q: Does this action work with private repositories?